preactjs/preact-www/content/en/blog/preact-x.md

 # Preact X, a story of stability

-A lot of you have been waiting for [the infamous Preact 11](https://github.com/preactjs/preact/issues/2621), an issue started back in July 2020, and to be clear I was one of the most excited people for v11.
+A lot of you have been waiting for [Preact 11](https://github.com/preactjs/preact/issues/2621), an issue started back in July 2020, and to be clear I was one of the most excited people for v11.
-When we started thinking about Preact 11 we believed that there was no way to introduce the stuff we had in mind in Preact X without breaking changes, some of the things we had in mind:
+When we started thinking about Preact 11 we believed that there was no way to introduce the changes we had in mind in Preact X without breaking changes, some of the things we had in mind:

 - Using a backing VNode structure to reduce GC, by doing this we'd only use the result of `h()` to update our backing-node.